Jake30123/foxbot-website/_portfolio/electrical.md

 Firmware also fell under the electrical umbrella.
 Please see the firmware page on the website for details on the development.

 #### The Li-Po Fiasco
 The battery powering our dear furry friend was a 12V Li-Po battery that was in PIE stock.
 We found it with a small amount bulge but it was within safe levels.
 This battery served us for a couple weeks before we left the robot plugged in all night.
-This completely drained the battery causing.
-In the morning we charged the battery again causing it to inflate a great deal more to highly unsafe levels (enough that the entire PIE teaching team was concerned).
+This completely drained the battery.
+In the morning we charged the battery again, causing it to inflate a great deal more to highly unsafe levels (enough that the entire PIE teaching team was concerned).
 We unfortunately had to dispose of our trusty battery with the shop.

-The PIE team offered to buy our team a new battery since safety comes above budget so huge shout out to all of them.
+The PIE team offered to buy our team a new battery, since safety comes above budget, so huge shout out to all of them.
 Thank you for making our project possible.
-But for a while we were relegated to power supply testing for our software/hardware integration.
+But for a while, we were relegated to power supply testing for our software/hardware integration.

 <img src="assets/img/portfolio/supply.jpg" alt="Fox-Bot hooked up to a power supply" width="100%" /><br>